-4. There’s no balance – and where’s the fun?
+4. There’s no balance with buying nothing – and where’s the fun?

 But where’s the balance?
 And where’s the fun?

-With low buy you can use the 80-20 rule, where 80% of the time you go frugal and assess carefully what you buy and 20% of the time you can treat yourself with something you really want.
+With “low-buy” you can use the 80-20 rule, where 80% of the time you go frugal and think carefully what you buy.
+And 20% of the time you can treat yourself with something you really want.

-You start your challenge.
+You accept the challenge.
+You start it.
 You buy nothing.
-And then you end your challenge after certain period of time has past.
+And then you end your challenge after a certain period of time has passed.

 But is this your new lifestyle now?
 To buy nothing ever again?